 If the situation they were stuck in suddenly became unstuck, would there still be a problem?

-If the answer is NO, then the Domain might be in a Situation.
+If the answer is NO, then the Domain might be in a Universe.
 We say might because it is always good to have a handful of examples to back up your argument.
 The answer of no indicates a good possibility that we are on the right track, but it is always nice to have more proof.
-If the answer is YES, then the Domain is definitely not in a Situation.
+If the answer is YES, then the Domain is definitely not in a Universe.

 Likewise you can ask: